The Easy Button When You Want to Update ESXi

 Select Host Upgrade for the baseline type, and give your baseline a name.
 It is also always good to give your baseline a descriptive name.
 Since I want to upgrade ESXi 5.5 to 6.5, I am making sure my baseline name reflects that (yes, you can do that!).

 This baseline will only upgrade our hosts to a new ESXi version.
 Another baseline will be needed for host patches, as Update Manger is kind enough to remind us.
 Next, we will select the ESXi image we are going to upgrade to.

-Attaching An Update Manager Baseline to An Object to Upgrade ESXi 5.5 to 6.5
+Attaching An Update Manager Baseline to An Object to Update ESXi 5.5 to 6.5